 Categories

-Compared with mammalian lncRNA, plant lncRNA research is relatively backward, and plant lncRNA research has been catching up.
-Plant lncRNA research can reveal unknown new mechanisms that control plant growth and differentiation. lncRNA plays the role of regulatory factors in various biological processes such as plant flowering, male sterility, nutritional metabolism, biotic and abiotic stresses.
-With the development of high-throughput sequencing technology, more and more lncRNAs have been identified, but their specific roles and functions are still not very clear.
-Therefore, the research field of lncRNA is still a very vast mysterious area with great research value.
+Compared to mammalian lncRNAs, plant lncRNA research lags behind, though plant lncRNA research has been catching up.
+Plant lncRNA research can reveal new, previously unknown mechanisms controlling plant growth and differentiation. lncRNAs act as regulators in a variety of biological processes, including flowering, male sterility, nutrient metabolism, and biotic and abiotic stresses.
+With the advancement of high-throughput sequencing technology, an increasing number of lncRNAs have been identified, but their specific roles and functions remain unclear.
+Therefore, the field of lncRNA research remains a vast mystery, holding immense research value.

 Figure 1: Classification of LncRNAs based on their relationship with protein-coding genes Classification of LncRNAs